NicholasLiang/skybox-mre/README.md

 ```

 # Parameters

+SkyboxMRE provide three parameters for you to customize your experience.
+The parameters are not case sensitive.
+Here is the list:
+- url
+- scale
+- moderator_only

 ## URL

-Provide a permanent link for the Skybox MRE so you don't have to set skybox url everytime
+Provide a permanent link for the SkyboxMRE so you don't have to set skybox url each time you use it.

 Example:
 ```